-However, various religious groups have objected to the accommodation, as it requires proactive facilitation that they believe tacitly endorses the use of contraceptives.
+However, various religious groups objected to the accommodation, as it requires proactive facilitation that they believe tacitly endorses the use of contraceptives.

 When several legal challenges to the accommodation came together in Zubik v.
-Burwell (2016), the Supreme Court vacated the case and told the Obama administration and the challengers to find a new, acceptable compromise.68 The two sides failed to reach an agreement before President Obama left office in 2017.69
+Burwell (2016), the Supreme Court vacated the case and told the Obama administration and the challengers to find a new, acceptable compromise.76 The two sides failed to reach an agreement before President Obama left office in 2017.77

 Since that time, the Trump administration has moved to make sweeping changes to the contraceptive mandate.
-In October 2017, the Trump administration issued new regulations that exempt any employer from covering contraceptive services if it objects "based on its sincerely held religious beliefs" or has other "moral convictions" against covering such care.
-Soon after the announcement, the American Civil Liberties Union and several Democratic state attorneys general announced that they would fight the new rules in court.70
+In October 2017, the administration issued new regulations that exempt any employer from covering contraceptive services if it objects "based on its sincerely held religious beliefs" or has other "moral convictions" against covering such care.
+Soon after the announcement, the American Civil Liberties Union and several Democratic state attorneys general announced that they would fight the rules in court.
+In January 2019, a federal judge in Pennsylvania issued a nationwide injunction to temporarily prevent the rules from taking effect while legal challenges are pursued.